sibirbil/marsopt/docs/source/getting_started.md

   - These initial random trials help the optimizer gather a broad sense of the search space.

 - **`initial_noise`** and **`final_noise`**:
-  - Control how much variability (i.e., "noise") is introduced when suggesting new parameter values.
+  - Control how much variability (i.e., "noise") is introduced when suggesting new variable values.
   - The noise decreases over time, enabling exploration early on and fine-tuning later.

 - **`random_state`**: